So I write my top 10 list of the most things I noticed on my first year living here in Holland.

 1. Dutch greet their friends and family with three kisses!

 Very special!
 But not necessarily only with friends and family, in special moments for example birthdays, graduations, weddings or/and any other occassions you receive also three kisses as greetings from acquaintances, colleagues or someone else.
 Usually women kiss women, women kiss men, but not men to men, men generally only kiss women.
 Men usually greet themselves manly by a firm handshake.
-You generally kiss family and friends when they arrive and when they are about to leave.
+You generally kiss family and friends when they arrive and when they are about to leave.2.
+Weather is always a part of the conversation.

 Just the same as the news over economy, other political issues and football.
 The weather is always included in the daily life of the Dutch.
 The weather here is very unpredictable.
 Being updated with the weather report is essential.
 So you are ready for any circumstances.
 Most women watch or listen to the weather news, so they know what to wear for next day.

 I learned from my assimilation course that when you like to begin a conversation with Dutch, talking about the weather is a safe topic.
 It's a universal topic that everyone can talk about.
 Sometimes a simple..."Mooi weer, hé!"
-(Nice weather, huh!) turns up the beginning of a nice conversation.
+(Nice weather, huh!) turns up the beginning of a nice conversation.3.
+Visiting is per appointment.

 Just like in the Philippines that you can come to your neighbor, family and friends any time you want, here in Holland is different.
 You make not only businesslike appointment but also social appointment.
 Dutch are always busy, that is why most people have an agenda book.
 If you want to meet someone, you have to make an appointment.
 Of course some moments you can drop by, but not always.
-Sometimes it can also be an unwanted visit to others, so better just make an appointment.
+Sometimes it can also be an unwanted visit to others, so better just make an appointment.4.
+Dutch are polite.

 I love Dutch for this character.
 It is normal in Holland to greet people, stranger or not, a simple; "Hoi!"
 (Hello!), "Hallo!" (also Hello!), "Goedemorgen!"
 (Good Morning!), "Goedemiddag!"
 (Good afternoon!), "Goedenavond!"
 (Good evening!) and "Dag!"
 (Bye!).
-They are polite and that makes you feel comfortable.
+They are polite and that makes you feel comfortable.5.
+Dutch don't normal sing their National Anthem.

 Dutch are less patriotic than other races or they show it in other way.
 Only few people know the complete lyrics of their national anthem, the "Wilhelmus".
 Students don't even sing it everyday at school.
-But they do certainly sing their national anthem whenever they achieved medals in sports like Europe Championship, World Cup, Olympics and others.
+But they do certainly sing their national anthem whenever they achieved medals in sports like Europe Championship, World Cup, Olympics and others.6.
+Many people in Holland have no religion anymore.

 People living in Holland practice very good their right to choose their religion.
 Many have no religion anymore.
 Some choose to stay Catholic and Protestant or reformed from both religions.
 Some change to other religious sects and cults.